Microforms Appendix C

 CCS provides digital content creation, project management, and consulting.
 They are one of the vendors that specialize in microfilm-to-digital conversion.

 The Crowley Company offers microfilm, digital, and hybrid services.
-They provide a wide range of products, including microfilming equipment, film-to-digital and digital-to-film conversion equipment, film stock, film processors, film duplicators, robotic book scanners, microform readers, and more.
-Some of the product lines include Zeutschel, Houston Fearless, Mekel, S-T Imaging and others.
+They provide a wide range of products, including microfilming equipment, film-to-digital and digital-to-film conversion equipment, film stock, film processors, film duplicators, book scanners, document scanners, microform readers and more.
+Some of the product lines include Zeutschel, Mekel Technology, Wicks and Wilson, InoTec, Qidenus, HF Processors, Extek Microsystems and others.
 In addition to equipment sales, Crowley also functions as a service bureau providing a variety of film and digital services.

 Heritage Archives provides a full range of microform production and duplication services, but they specialize in the preservation microfilming of newspapers.
 They maintain a film storage facility for master negative storage and they reproduce copies of microfilm on demand.
 Heritage Archives maintains the NEWSPAPERARCHIVE, a fee-based full-text digital newspaper database. www.newspaperarchive.com/ The website provides a good overview of microfilm history, methods, and standards.